Prayer For Pregnant Women

 – Prayers for a safe delivery

-READ: Prayer For Pentecost Sunday
+READ: Prayer For Your Children's Protection

 As a pregnant woman, your life is about to change in more ways than you could possibly imagine.
 It’s important that you take the time to connect with God during this time and ask for His guidance and wisdom.
 Prayer can be an incredibly powerful tool when it comes to managing pregnancy, both physically and emotionally.
 The Lord knows what is best for you—ask Him to help guide your choices as you go through this amazing experience.